visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  DefinePythonExpression("myvar",[args],source='python filter source ...')
-  DefinePythonExpression("myvar",[args],source='python filter source ...',type='scalar')
-  DefinePythonExpression("myvar",[args],file='path/to/python_filter_script.py')
+  DefinePythonExpression(myvar,args,source)
+  DefinePythonExpression(myvar,args,source,type)
+  DefinePythonExpression(myvar,args,file)

-name : type
+myvar : string
     The name of the variable to be created.

-args : type
+args : tuple
-    A tuple (or list) of strings providing the variable names of thearguments to the Python Expression.
+    A tuple (or list) of strings providing the variable names of the arguments to the Python Expression.

-source : type
+source : string
     A string containing the source code for a Python Expression Filter .

-file : type
+file : string
     A string containing the path to a Python Expression Filter script file.

-type : type
+type : string
-    An optional string defining the output type of the expression.Default type: 'scalar'Avalaible types: 'scalar','vector','tensor','array','curve'Note: Use only one of the 'source' or 'file' arguments.If both are used the 'source' argument overrides 'file'.
+    An optional string defining the output type of the expression.

-return value : integer
-    The DefineExpression functions do not return a value.
+    Default type - 'scalar'
+    Avalaible types - 'scalar','vector','tensor','array','curve'
+    Note - Use only one of the 'source' or 'file' arguments.
+    If both are used the 'source' argument overrides 'file'.

 **Description:**